CSE232-MSU/CSE232/labs/lab00.md

 If all has gone according to plan, running the program should result in "Hello world" being printed to the command line.

-⭐ These star emojis are checkpoints where you should stop and check in with your lab TA.
-If you are in an in-person lab, this would mean raising your hand and having the TA look over your work.
-If you are in a virtual Zoom lab, you should now click the "Request Assistance" button from your breakout room to summon your TA.

 The typical workflow is something like:

 - Edit your code using your favorite editor, then save it (ensuring that the file has a ".cpp" suffix).